spyrosst/movierama/README.md

 # Movierama Demo Application

-Prerequisites Java 8 and Docker Engine
+Prerequisites Java 8, Maven and Docker Engine

 make sure to check your shell with: "docker-machine env default"